Franz Rosenzweig: Collaboration with Buber

 Rosenzweig was engaged critically with the Jewish Zionist scholar Martin Buber.
 The two exchanged letters on the subject of a lecture series which Buber had given.
 In 1923, one of the letters was published by Rosenzweig as an open letter entitled "The Builders".

 Unlike Buber, Rosenzweig felt that a return to Israel would embroil the Jews into a worldly history that they should eschew.
 Rosenzweig criticized Buber's dialogical philosophy because it is based not only on the I-Thou relation but also on I-It, a notion that Rosenzweig rejected.
 He thought that the counterpart to I-Thou should be He-It, namely “as He said and it became”: building the "it" around the human "I"—the human mind—is an idealistic mistake.
 Rosenzweig and Buber worked together on a translation of the Tanakh, or Hebrew Bible, from Hebrew to German.
 The translation, while contested, has led to several other translations in other languages that use the same methodology and principles.
 Their publications concerning the nature and philosophy of translation are still widely read.

 Educational activities

 Rosenzweig, unimpressed with the impersonal learning of the academy, founded the House of Jewish Learning in Frankfurt in 1920, which sought to engage in dialogue with human beings rather than merely accumulate knowledge.
-Many prominent Jewish intellectuals were associated with the Lehrhaus, as it was known in Germany, such as Leo Löwenthal, the liberal rabbi Benno Jacob, historian of medicine Richard Koch, the chemist Eduard Strauß, the feminist Bertha Pappenheim, Siegfried Kracauer, a culture critic for the Frankfurter Zeitung, S.Y.
-Agnon, who later won the Nobel Prize for Literature, and Gershom Scholem, the founder of modern secular studies of the Kabbalah and Jewish mysticism (some of these intellectuals are also associated with the Frankfurt School of critical theory).
+Many prominent Jewish intellectuals were associated with the Lehrhaus, as it was known in Germany, such as Leo Löwenthal of the Frankfurt School of critical theory, the liberal rabbi Benno Jacob, historian of medicine Richard Koch, the chemist Eduard Strauß, the feminist Bertha Pappenheim, Siegfried Kracauer, a culture critic for the Frankfurter Zeitung, S.Y.
+Agnon, who later won the Nobel Prize for Literature, Gershom Scholem, the founder of modern secular studies of the Kabbalah and Jewish mysticism, and Erich Fromm, a key early member of the Frankfurt School.
 In October 1922, Rudolf Hallo took over the leadership of the Lehrhaus.
 The Lehrhaus stayed open until 1930 and was reopened by Martin Buber in 1933.